This post contains affiliate links, but all opinions are my own. Read my full disclosure statement here.

 Here’s how I made the toppers:

-To start, I found a picture of a ballerina in the perfect pose and sized it on my computer.
-I then printed it and cut it out.
+Next, I found a picture of a ballerina in the perfect pose and sized it on my computer, printed, and cut it out.

 I used my computer paper cut-out as a template to trace the silhouette onto some pink cardstock.
 I used the same textured scrapbook paper that I used on the invitations.